NSW Disability Services Act review

 A total of 25 consultations were held:

-- six targeted to Aboriginal communities; disability service providers working with culturally and linguistically diverse communities; representatives and parents of children with disability; and existing advisory groups (the Ministerial Advisory Group on Person Centred Approaches and the Disability Advisory Council)
+- there were six targeted to Aboriginal communities; disability service providers working with culturally and linguistically diverse communities; representatives and parents of children with disability; and existing advisory groups (the Ministerial Advisory Group on Person Centred Approaches and the Disability Advisory Council)

 Submissions on issues and discussion papers